-At the Law Office of Christopher A. Connelly in Charlotte, attorney Chris Connelly provides those facing weapons charges with powerful defense representation based on over 25 years of experience and handles each case personally.
+At the Law Office of Christopher A. Connelly in Charlotte, attorney Chris Connelly provides those facing weapons charges with powerful defense representation based on over 25 years of experience and personally manages each case.
 If you have been charged with illegal possession of a weapon (i.e, possession of a weapon on school grounds, possession of a weapon in a court house, possession of a weapon by a felon) or carrying a concealed weapon, preserve your right to a strong defense.
 Remain silent unless you have an attorney present.

 If you have been arrested for armed assault or on weapons charges, do not talk to police until you talk to a lawyer.
 Contact our Charlotte office to arrange a consultation.